heikalb/CMPT825/README.md

-# CMPT 825: Introduction to Artificial Intelligence
+# CMPT 825: Natural Language Processing
-This directory contains solutions written for assignments for a class, CMPT 825: Natural Language Processing at Simon Fraser University, Fall 2018.
+This directory contains solutions written for assignments for a class, CMPT 825: Natural Language Processing, at Simon Fraser University, Fall 2018.
 Each assignment was a group project.
 The following are descriptions of each
 assignment: